Isidore-Newman-School/Art-of-Making-S2017/Classwork/0_gettingStarted.md

 From the [Arduino website](https://www.arduino.cc/):

-    Arduino is an open-source electronics platform based on easy-to-use <b>hardware and software</b>.
+  Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.

 ## What can Arduino do?